abisxir/alasgar/README.md

 ...
 ```

-As you [see](https://abisxir.github.io/alasgar/step6/build) our ugly cube is rotating and we used euler angles to change rotation.
-But also rotation as quat is enable in TransformComponent and you can use it if you are looking for troubles.
+As you [see](https://abisxir.github.io/alasgar/step6/build) our ugly cube is rotating and we used Euler angles to change rotation.
+But also rotation as quat is enabled in TransformComponent and you can use it if you are looking for troubles.
 Transform component has some useful functions and properties:

 ```nim
 type